mariomastrandrea/ezwh/UnitTestReport.md

 - *code/server/unit_test/mock*: contains jest mock functions for the services classes

 Services with real db will be tested during the API integration tests.

+#### UPDATE CHANGE 1:
+Tests' implementation are changed to satisfy the change 1.
+Test's names have been kept the same as before for simplicity.

 ### Test cases definition